Quantinuum/hugr/specification/hugr.md

 Note that the locality is not fixed or even specified by the signature.

 A source port with a `CopyableType` may have any number of edges associated with it (including zero, which means "discard").
+A target port for a `ControlFlow` edge may also have any number of `ControlFlow` edges associated with it.
 Any other port must have exactly one edge associated with it.
 This captures the property of linear types that the value is used exactly once.